happyhung95/poker-board-api/README.md

 # Poker Board API

-This is an API to record buy-ins and buy-outs for my Poker nights with friends.
+This is an API to record buy-ins, buy-outs, and loans for my Poker nights with friends.

 ### Technology
 * Typescript